larilofman/notes/README.md

 ### Running

 Run the app in development mode on port 8000 with `npm run dev`.
 Build the app with `npm run build` and start it on port 8000 with `npm start`.

 ## Usage

 ### Add Note

-Type a note in the input box at the bottom of the application and click 'add'.
+Type a note in the input box at the top of the application and click 'add'.

 ### Delete Note